shellfarmer/WeakestLink/README.md

 * Extract archive file to location of your choice
 * Browse to "chrome://extensions/"
 * Enable Developr mode
-* Load Unpacked extension and select the folder where you extracted to
+* Load Unpacked extension and select the folder where the extracted file are